Our water, sanitation and hygiene project in Zimbabwe

-- In rural areas of Zimbabwe, only 67% people have safe drinking water.
+- In rural areas of Zimbabwe, only 67 per cent of people have safe drinking water

-- Only 31% of people in rural Zimbabwe have access to toilets.
+- Only 31 per cent of people in rural Zimbabwe have access to toilets

-- Prevalence of diarrhoeal disease in Chivi district was 31%.
+- Prevalence of diarrhoeal disease in Chivi district was 31 per cent

-- Main donors: AusAID, Michael Schonfeld, Wood Family Foundation, Goldie Nominees Pty ltd
+- Main supporters: Michael Schonfeld, Wood Family Foundation, Goldie Nominees Pty Ltd

 - Main partner: ThankYou Water